 *For events and resources in Seattle,

 Scroll below for reader and writer resources from national conferences to local events

 Look to these resources for other literary events in the Gig Harbor area:

 , Tacoma, Book clubs, open mics, poetry readings, and special writer/reader events(253) 272-8801

 , Key Peninsula.
 Open mics with featured author or poet to be announced monthly at Blend Wine Shop 8914 Key Pen Hwy Call 253-884-9688 for information.
 Free writing group where writers meet to assist one another, share & strengthen work plus special writer events,, (253)778-6559

 RESOURCES SEATTLE and PUGET SOUND

-Seattle Free Lances Founded in 1921, Seattle Free Lances is Seattle's oldest association for professional writers.
-Meetings are the first Tuesday of each month in a warm, supportive atmosphere.
+Founded in 1921, Seattle Free Lances is Seattle's oldest association for professional writers.
+"Rolodex of freelance and contract talent